-Showcasing AIO research infrastructure at the HASS and Indigenous Research Data Commons Symposium 2025
+AIO Presentations at the HASS and Indigenous Research Data Commons Symposium 2025 now available

-The Australian Internet Observatory team presented a comprehensive overview of the program’s research infrastructure development and deployment over the past eighteen months at the ARDC HASS and Indigenous Research Data Commons Symposium 2025.
+The Australian Internet Observatory team presented a comprehensive overview of the program’s research infrastructure development at the ARDC HASS and Indigenous Research Data Commons Symposium 2025.
 The session addressed key technical, methodological and governance challenges associated with generating digital observability for social research.

-For those who missed it, the presentation is now available to watch online, and provides a rare window into the technical and methodological foundations required to support national-scale digital research:
+For those who missed it, the presentation is now available to watch online.

 Automated social media data collection pipelines using platform APIs

-Ensuring this infrastructure can be accessed securely and responsibly across institutions has been another major component of the program.
-Deakin University’s Dr Bogdan Mamaev showcased refined onboarding and governance systems that were not simply designed in isolation, but iterated through real researcher workflows and feedback loops.
+Ensuring this infrastructure can be accessed securely and responsibly across institutions has been another major component of the program and Dr Bogdan Mamaev provided an overview of AIO’s training program.

-A dedicated case study from The University of Queensland’s Lauren Hayden and AIO Principal Software Developer Michael Esteban, demonstrating how the team has transformed complex data download packages into interactive visual environments.
+In a separate session Lauren Hayden and AIO Principal Software Developer Michael Esteban, demonstrated how AIO is transforming complex data download packages into interactive visual environments.
 This session is available to view here:

 This progress was a direct outcome of months of engineering work within the AIO software team—unravelling the structure of personal platform archives and reassembling them into formats that support qualitative interpretation, exploratory analysis and more collaborative research relationships with data donors.